pcrumm/tank-project/README.md

 For this class project, we were required to implement at least three "advanced topics."

-### Terrain Generation (generated from a random seed)
+### Terrain Generation

 The game map is randomly generated using a simplex noise (the successor to Perlin noise) function.
 A 2D array of points is made, and each point is assigned a y value based on it's x/z values.
-Heigh given is actually a combination of several calls to the noise generator, to provide variation in the terrain.
+Height given is actually a combination of several calls to the noise generator, to provide variation in the terrain.
 After the grid of points is made, the map is shaped into an island.
 This is done by normalizing the the grid into a 2x2 square and finding each points distance from the center, and using that distance to either reduce the terrain or force it below the water line, giving a natural looking island.
 Lastly, a box filter is applied to smooth the heights and normals are calculated for lighting.
 The code for all of this can be found in app/shapes/Terrain.js.

-### Multitexturing (terrain generation based on height)
+### Multitexturing

 The island map for the game is made more interesting using multitexturing to give the appearance of climate change based on height.
 In Terrain.js, 5 regions are set, each of which overlaps with the regions next to it.
 Additionally, 5 textures are provided to the fragment